LulinZhang/Feature-matching-for-multi-epoch-historical-images/README.md

 ## Rough co-registration

-Based on the image orientations and DSM from each epoch, we first match the DSMs to roughly co-register the 2 epochs.
+Based on the image orientations and DSM from each epoch, we match the DSMs to roughly co-register the 2 epochs.
+The workflow is displayed below.

-As SuperGlue provides unsatisfactory result on large images and it is not invariant to rotations larger than 45◦, we introduce tiling scheme and rotation hypotheses to improve the performance of SuperGlue.

 <p align="center">
   <img src="images/tilematch.png" width="800">